 The VR Lab is a collaboration between the University Libraries and Office of Information Technology.
 To learn more about virtual reality and other campus VR-related initiatives, please visit http://wmich.edu/vr.

-The VR Lab consists of six workstations.
+The VR Lab consists of seven workstations.
 These workstations feature high-end PCs with Oculus Rift headsets and Oculus Touch hand controllers.
 Numerous titles are installed to highlight some of the technology’s potential.

 Software and other learning materials are available to make your own VR content.
 You may also bring your own content developed elsewhere to test in the Lab.